 It is when the air starts to smell differently.
 It is when your house-help asks for a Puja bonus in subtle, clever ways.
 It is when a father saves up all year to buy his children a new pair of shoes and clothes for pandal hopping.
 It is when streets are lined with chaat, puchka, fast food stalls, and you are spoiled with choices.
 It is when you finally get to catch up with people you haven’t seen all year.
 And if you are lucky, you may even find love.

-Now less than 2 months left for the Pujo celebrations to kickstart in Kolkata, there is a lot of uncertainty around the religious carnival this year.
-Durga Puja 2020 news has already started doing the rounds and everyone in Bengal is grappling with the same question – “how will Durga Puja be organized in the middle of a pandemic!”
+Durga Puja 2021 news has already started doing the rounds and everyone in Bengal is grappling with the same question – “how will Durga Puja be organized in the middle of a pandemic!”
 Otherwise crowded and bubbling with life; Kumartuli, the famous potter’s colony on the banks of the river Hooghly in north Kolkata looks unusually quiet and deserted this year.
 As Kolkatans say, “it is, in fact, the crowd at Kumartuli that symbolizes the arrival of Maa in the state.”

-Durga Puja 2020 dates start from 17th October to 25th October in West Bengal.
+Durga Puja 2021 dates start from 6th October to 15th October in West Bengal.
 Pandal committees in Kolkata have been considering various possibilities – some bizarre, some unrealistic – to contain the spread of the virus during the festival.
-Apart from the main Durga idol adorning an unusually simple pandal, don’t get your hopes high and step out looking for glorifying themes, exuberant decorations and craft and lights.
+The glorifying themes, exuberant decorations and craft and lights are back!

-But not all hope is lost.
-This year, Durga Puja 2020 in West Bengal will focus more on the idols than the pandals.
+This year, Durga Puja 2021 in West Bengal will focus more on the idols than the pandals.
 Since remunerations are less, smaller artists and local cottage industry will be preferred this year to keep the spirit of the festival alive and at the same time taking care of the livelihood of the worst affected in society.

 And if you are still not convinced, this is exactly how Durga Puja was celebrated some 100 years ago.
 In the truest sense of the term, you can witness the actual Bengali Durga Puja without any modern versions of its celebration.

-The 300-year old Shobhabazar Raj Bari, Maddox Square Park, and the Ballygunge Cultural Association are some of the places I would not add to my list this year.
-I will dearly miss the Mithai Bhog at the Raj Bari – a ritual offering to the Goddess with a life-size platter of sweets of all shapes, sizes, and flavors prepared specially by confectioners from the remote villages of Odisha.
-Sadly, my all-time favorite Dhunuchi Naach performance by the community women of Maddox Square Park will not be open this year.
+The 300-year old Shobhabazar Raj Bari, Maddox Square Park, and the Ballygunge Cultural Association are some of the places you should not miss this year.
+The Mithai Bhog at the Raj Bari – a ritual offering to the Goddess with a life-size platter of sweets of all shapes, sizes, and flavors prepared specially by confectioners from the remote villages of Odisha is a must-have.
+Look out for Dhunuchi Naach performances by the community women of Maddox Square Park this year.

 A quick getaway this year, maybe